bwmsites/generic-repository-pattern-nodejs/README.md

 # generic-repository-pattern-nodejs
-Simple implementation of repository pattern in Node.js using ES6, TypeScript, MySQL and maybe something else :)
+Simple implementation of repository pattern in Node.js using ES6, TypeScript, PostgreSQL and maybe something else :)